Last Updated on

 It does come with scheduled recording, which is interesting, and it’s time and tempo adjustment functions seem cool.
 It’s perfectly fine with you adjusting the tempo while maintaining the pitch of your audio.
 I know I’ve said bad words to DAWs that wouldn’t do that.
 Although I feel like it’s becoming an obsolete as DAW technology progresses.

-Perhaps because of its simplistic nature, Audacity is a popular tool for ripping and editing audio from cassettes.
+Perhaps because of its simplistic nature, Audacity is a popular tool for ripping and editing audio from cassettes (editing software).
 In this respect, Audacity will cunningly split tracks recorded from such sources based on silences.

 Apart from that, Audacity by and large does all the things that you’d expect from any functional DAW.